dawranliou/dawranliou.com/content/11-generators-the-basics.md

   File "<stdin>", line 1, in <module>
 StopIteration
 ```
-No only do generators are iterators, they are also iterables!
+Not only do generators are iterators, they are also iterables!
 (You can know more about the distinction between iterables and iterators from
 []().)
 The builtin `iter` function call simply returns the generator itself,
 which is a iterator: